silinternational/ecs-deploy/README.md

       All options:

         ecs-deploy -k ABC123 -s SECRETKEY -r us-east-1 -c production1 -n doorman-service -i docker.repo.com/doorman -t 240 -e CI_TIMESTAMP -v

+    Notes:
+      - If a tag is not found in image and an ENV var is not used via -e, it will default the tag to "latest"

 How it works
 ------------